TareqK/Compiler-Construction-Course/Notes/introduction.markdown

  - Simple : such as "integer" or "int" or "char"
  - Structured : such as arrays or strings

--Control Abstraction : Which means clarifying operations.
+- Control Abstraction : Which means clarifying operations.
  - Simple : Such as the Assignment Statement "=" or ":"
  - Structured : which is divided to a group of instruction or assignment statements Such as "if/else","for", "while", Block statements.